 While most of the modern SD memory cards perform about the same in the Fujifilm X70, you definitely will see speed improvements with Sandisk and Samsung cards over the other brands if you’re doing a lot of burst photography.

-If you don’t do a lot of burst shooting, then most of the popular brands will work fine except Kingston and the Samsung EVO cards.
-For some reason, my Kingston card does not perform well in the X100T either.
+If you don’t do a lot of burst shooting, most popular brands will work fine, except for Kingston and Samsung EVO cards.
+For some reason, my Kingston card doesn’t perform well on the X100T either.